Masked woodswallow: Breeding

 Exclusively pair breeders, consistent with being migratory.
 A.personatus shows no ecological segregation with A.supercilious but no co operative breeding has been recorded as with other Artamus species.
 A.personatus breeds throughout most of its distribution range with the exception of eastern and south eastern coastal areas and north of latitude 20°.
 Usually breeds during spring and summer with annual variation.
 Breeding frequency is usually once, occasionally twice a year.

 Nesting

 Similar to the nest of white-breasted woodswallow (Artamus leucorynchus) but less substantial.
-Usually only one to two metres above the ground, often only a shallow, frail bowl.
+Usually only 1 to 2 m above the ground, often only a shallow, frail bowl.
 Has been recorded in stumps, fallen limbs, bush or scrub, fence posts and protruding bark.
 Nest materials include twigs and grass, with an upper layer of dry or green grass.
 Both sexes build the nest.

 Eggs

 Pale greyish white to pale greenish grey to light creamy brown.
-Measuring approximately 22mm x 17mm, usual shape, tapered oval.
+Measuring approximately 22 × 17 mm, usual shape, tapered oval.
 Indistinguishable from the White-browed Woodswallow.
 2-3 per clutch, less commonly 1-4.